Tom Price cares about government spending. Except when he doesn't.

 Perhaps even more evocative of Price's questionable commitment to fiscal propriety, is a report published by Buzzfeed on Thursday that early on in Price's tenure at HHS, he sought to reopen the department's executive dining room.
 The Obama administration employed chefs for the HHS chief, but, according to Buzzfeed, the meals were either served in the secretary's office or, if there was a crowd, in a conference room.

-Price's apparent desire to layer a shine on his new digs clashes awkwardly with the cuts the Trump administration is pushing for HHS and the dozens of programs that operate under its umbrella.
+Price's apparent desire to layer a shine on his new digs clashed awkwardly with the cuts the Trump administration is pushing for HHS and the dozens of programs that operate under its umbrella.

 Released in May, the President's first full budget proposal sought to slash some $4.1 trillion in 2018 spending.
 The Centers for Disease Control and Prevention (CDC) faced an immediate reduction of $1.2 billion while Medicaid was faced with $610 billion in cuts against expected costs over the next decade.